 You may have thought of skateboarding as a fun pastime, but what if it could be a career opportunity, too?
 If you’ve grown up skating, have a genuine love of the sport, and eat, breathe, and live skateboards, then you might be well-positioned to open a skate shop of your own.
 A skate shop means you’ll be immersed in the skateboarding world daily, and you’ll have the chance to connect with and advise other skaters.
-There’s also plenty of hard work involved, but opening a skate shop can give you an opportunity to combine your work with your passion for skating.
+There’s also plenty of hard work involved, but opening a skate shop can allow you to combine your work with your passion for skating.

 Skate shops sell skateboards, apparel, and equipment.
 These stores offer customers the advantage of being able to see, feel, and even test out equipment in person before making a purchase.
 Some shops also offer skateboard repair and equipment upgrades, serving as a hub for local skateboarding enthusiasts.